Cookie Consent by Free Privacy Policy Generator ASP.NET Session State Provider for NCache in Web Farms

 enableSessionLocking = "true" sessionLockingRetry = "-1" emptySessionWhenLocked = "false"

-4. Enhanced Session Locking: If you have a high traffic ASP.NET application where robots may be scraping data and using the same session id for hundreds or thousands of requests simultaneously, you cannot afford standard session locking option because waiting for 90 seconds could tie up all your available sockets.
+4. Enhanced Session Locking: If you have a high-traffic ASP.NET application where robots may be scraping data and using the same session ID for hundreds or thousands of requests simultaneously.
+You cannot afford the standard session locking option as waiting for 90 seconds could tie up all your available sockets.
 Instead, you want to return the request quickly to indicate a failure.
-You can specify this as following:
+You can specify this as follows:

 enableSessionLocking = "true" sessionLockingRetry = "5" emptySessionWhenLocked = "false"